aschlotterbeck/Tippecanoe-Sports-Medicine/ATR_Office_Hours/Office_Hours.md

 |23 |24 |25 |26 |27 |28 |29 |
 |30 |   |   |   |   |   |   |

 ---

-### ATR hours for the week of October 27 through November 1:
+### ATR hours for the week of November 10 to 15:

-11/3: ATR open 2-6pm
+11/10: ATR open 2-6pm
-11/4: ATR open 2-6pm
+11/11: ATR open 2-6pm
-11/5: ATR open 2-6pm
+11/12: ATR open 2-6pm
-11/6: ATR open 2-6pm
+11/13: ATR open 2-6pm
-11/7: ATR open approximately 3:30-5:15pm (depending my return time from VB state semi-final game) + FB Playoff Game @ City Park
+11/14: ATR open 2-5:10pm + FB Playoff Game @ City Park
-11/8: ATR open 9-11:30am + VB State Finals @ Nutter Center
+11/15: ATR open 8am-12pm

+**Will step away from office for football practice from 4:15 to 5:15pm on Mon, Tues, & Thurs**

 **ATR hours and event coverage details are subject to change**